lineality/dungeon_of_notebooks_coding_study_tools/README.md

 ## readme.md for dungeon_of_notebooks_coding_study_tools

 *Note: The study tool described here is 'Dungeon of Notebooks'.
-A different but similar story-based coding-study tool is ReadMe-Adventures: http://ReadMeAdventures.com/ or https://lineality.github.io/readmeadventures.github.io/ .
-Read-Me-Adventures is focused on using a command-line terminal and projects such as Natural Language Processing rather than computer-science interview questions or 'code challenges' primarily using Python-Notebooks.
+A different but similar story-based coding-study tool is ReadMe-Adventures (LInked: http://ReadMeAdventures.com/ or https://lineality.github.io/readmeadventures.github.io/ ).
+Read-Me-Adventures is focused on using a command-line terminal and teaches topics such as Natural Language Processing.

 # Dungeon of Notebooks